A new dance style can be a bit daunting.

 Practice, practice, practice!
 We try and offer practice opportunities throughout the blocks – so keep an eye out on our Facebook page.
 You’ll advance quicker if you also take some time at home to practise your triples and other footwork patterns.

 As well as regular practice, try to get along to as many workshop weekends as possible.
 Swing events with weekend workshops happen all over the country – come and chat to us for more details.
 Our own swing festival is over Queen’s Birthday Weekend in June – this event will give you exposure to great out-of-town teachers and an intensive learning experience to super boost your dancing!

 Private lessons can also be great for specific feedback on your own dancing to take you to the next level.

 If you’ve still got questions, let us know!
-You can contact us using the contact link below.
+You can contact via the contact page of this website.